 - Is there a fear of introduction or are there allergies in the family?

 There may be anxiety in the parents because of allergies or reactions in the family.

-If your baby is between 4 and 8 months old and there are no risk factors such as eczema or previous reactions to food, you can give peanuts at home in 3 steps.
+If your baby is between 4 and 8 months old and there are no risk factors like eczema or previous reactions to food, you can give peanuts at home in 3 steps.
 Use "My First Peanut in 3 Steps" for this.

-Is your baby younger than 6 months, but your baby has moderate to severe eczema; or your baby is younger than 8 months, but there is fear of introduction; then you can give peanuts at home via a modified 6-step schedule.
+If your baby is under 6 months old and has moderate to severe eczema, or if your baby is under 8 months old with no eczema but there is fear of introduction, you can give peanuts at home using a modified 6-step schedule.
 Use "My First Peanut in 6 Steps" for this.

-3. Talk to your doctor about how to give peanuts to your baby
+3. Consult with a doctor on how to introduce peanuts to your baby

 If your baby is over 8 months old, has severe to moderate eczema, or has had a previous reaction to another food, consult with a doctor to determine the best approach.

 Some parents wonder why they can't just give peanut butter instead of Vini Mini.
 We want to offer you a safe, healthy, and easy way to introduce peanuts to your Mini.
 Here are some advantages we'd like to mention.